linode/apl-core/README.md

 helm install otomi otomi/otomi \
 --set cluster.k8sVersion=$VERSION \ # 1.19, 1.20, 1.21, 1.22 and 1.23 are supported
 --set cluster.name=$CLUSTERNAME \
---set cluster.provider=$PROVIDER # use azure, aws, google, digitalocean or custom for any other cloud or onprem K8s
+--set cluster.provider=$PROVIDER # use 'azure', 'aws', 'google', 'digitalocean', 'ovh', 'vultr', or 'custom' for any other cloud or onprem K8s
 ```

 When the installer job is completed, follow the [activation steps](https://otomi.io/docs/installation/activation/).